Skip to main content

 Only users granted the Storage Administrator role can set CORS policies for individual buckets.

-1. Go to Beyond Storage Service > Object Storage in the KakaoCloud Console.
+1. Go to KakaoCloud Console > Beyond Storage Service > Object Storage.

 2. Select a bucket in the Bucket menu.